Part 1 J.D. Program

 J.D./M.Ed. in Sports Studies

-This joint degree provides the theoretical and practical background to pursue career opportunities as a lawyer concentrating on sports issues.
+This dual degree provides the theoretical and practical background to pursue career opportunities as a lawyer concentrating on sports issues.
 It is restricted to students in the Sports Management program.
 Applicants must take the Graduate Record Examination (GRE).
-The degree requires 76 law school credits.
+The degree requires 76 Law School credits.

-Persons in good standing at a law school approved by the ABA may be admitted to UGA as visiting students.
+Students in good standing at an ABA-approved Law School may be admitted as visiting students.
 Visiting students are eligible to participate in our Washington, D.C., and Atlanta semester programs, and may request visiting status for this purpose.
 Admission is granted for one academic term at a time.
-UGA students seeking visiting status at other law schools must obtain permission from the Associate Dean for Academic Affairs.
+Current Law School students seeking visiting status at other law schools must obtain permission from the Associate Dean for Academic Affairs.
 Petitions to be a visiting student elsewhere must include an explanation of the reasons for the visit and a description of courses in which the student plans to enroll.

 Washington, D.C.
 Semester in Practice

 The D.C.
-Semester in Practice Program provides up to 15 students the opportunity to have a full-time clinical experience in the nation’s capital.
-Student placements include federal-level governmental agencies, headquarters of national non-profits, federal judges and prosecutors.
-In addition to working at their placements for between 32 and 35 hours weekly, students will participate in a two-credit clinical seminar and a three-credit non-clinical course taught by a Washington-area law professor.
-A total of 13 credits will be earned.
-This program operates each fall and spring semester.
+Semester in Practice provides up to 15 students the opportunity to have a full-time externship experience in the nation’s capital.
+Student placements include federal governmental agencies, headquarters of national nonprofits, the judiciary and Capitol Hill.
+In addition to externing at their placements for 32 hours weekly, students participate in a two-credit externship seminar and a three-credit nonexternship course: Lawyering in the Nation’s Capital.
+Students earn a total of 13 credits.
+This program operates each fall and spring.
+Additional information is available here.

 ABA-Approved Summer Study

 Many American law schools sponsor American Bar Association-approved educational programs either on their campus or in other countries.
-The Law School normally will accept transfer credits (but not grades) for courses in which students earn the grade of C or better.
+The Law School normally will accept transfer credits (but not grades) for courses taken in such programs in which students earn the grade of C or better.
 Prior approval of the Associate Dean for Academic Affairs is necessary.
 A Study Abroad Credit Approval form, necessary for international study and student financial aid, is available either online or at the Law School Registrar’s Office.
-Students must pay a study abroad fee and complete the credit approval form only for programs sponsored by law schools other than Georgia Law.
-Please note that there is a program fee for Georgia Law study abroad programs.
+Students must pay a study abroad fee and complete the credit approval form only for programs sponsored by Law Schools other than Georgia Law.
 All forms and study abroad fees must be submitted and paid before course registration and financial aid can be completed.